If you are not sure where to start with value betting or you don’t know which are the best bookies for value betting, you are at the right place.

 Which bookmakers provide the most value bets?

-Betting sites that will react slowly to changes in sports events or new information about players or teams are the best for value betting.
+Slow-reacting betting sites to changes in sports events or new information about players or teams are the best for value betting.

 These bookies make the most mistakes and keep outdated and overpriced odds unchanged for a longer time.